canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/ubuntu-desktop-aws/ubuntu-desktop-aws.md

 ---

-# Running Ubuntu Desktop on AWS EC2 Instance
+# Running Ubuntu Desktop on an AWS EC2 instance

 ## Overview
 Duration: 0:01